 The world is awesome, and we want to be able to keep doing awesome things, so let’s give a little back.
-Wherever you are on April 22nd, take a moment, pitch in, and lend a helping hand.
+Wherever you are, take a moment, pitch in, and lend a helping hand.
 Earth Day 2018 is about ending plastic pollution, which is a problem most of us significantly contribute to, but we can always do better.
 It’s one of the most important global problems affecting humans and the environment today.
 Bring out what you bring in, and leave the area clean and welcoming for festival-goers to follow.

 Can’t make it to Burning Man in Black Rock City, Nevada?
 No problem.
 AfrikaBurn is South Africa’s version of America’s Burning Man.
 AfrikaBurn is not a spectator event, meaning it’s all about the participants, who gather annually to create a contemporary city of art, theme camps, music, performance, and costume.